8 Extending the Linear Model

 return sum(loss)

-This code is just the embodiment of Equation 8.1.
-Compared to some of our other approaches, we add an argument for tau, but otherwise proceed very similarly.
-We calculate the residuals, and then we calculate the loss based on the residuals.
+This code is just the embodiment of ?eq-quantile-loss-function.
+Compared to some of our other approaches demonstrated, we add an argument for \(\tau\), but otherwise proceed very similarly.
+We calculate the residuals or errors in prediction, and then we sum the loss function based on those errors.

 X = cbind(1, df_reviews$word_count_sc)